 Motion

-Motion refers to wasted time and effort related to unnecessary movements by people and equipment.
+Motion refers to wasted energy related to unnecessary movements by people and equipment.
 This could be walking, lifting, or reaching.
-To reduce motion waste, re-organize workspaces, move equipment closer to the production spot, and ensure work materials are placed ergonomically.
+To reduce motion waste, re-organize workspaces, move equipment closer to the production spot, and place work materials ergonomically.

 Extra-processing

-Extra-processing is waste related to working more or working at a higher quality than is required by the customer.
-Always consider the customer before and during the production process and create products at the quality the customer desires and only to the quantity the customer needs.
+Extra-processing is waste related to working more or at a higher quality than is required by the customer.
+Always consider the customer before and during the production process and create products at the quality the customer desires the quantity the customer needs.

 What is Six Sigma?